telerik/fiddler-everywhere-docs/knowledge-base/how-to-track-different-devices.md

 Before you start, verify that the host and the remote computer are on the same network, and they "see" each other (no firewall restrictions).

-To capture traffic from a remote computer, follow this steps:
+To capture traffic from a remote computer:

 1. Start Fiddler Everywhere on the host computer and enable **Live Traffic** (system capture).